-The smallest country in the world with less than a thousand
+The smallest country in the world with less than one thousand

 permanent residents, there are still plenty of reasons to visit the Vatican City.
 It is the home